-During a week’s visit to Málaga, I needed to get some work done, and while my airbnb flat had a decent WiFi connection, I didn’t want to stay there for hours when I could be in the city.
+During a week’s visit to Málaga, I needed to get some work done, and while my rental flat had a decent WiFi connection, I didn’t want to stay there for hours when I could be in the city.

 I found some cool laptop-friendly cafes in Málaga to work from with free WiFi, power plugs and a nice atmosphere.